-It is a challenging task for a professor to insure successful practice-based learning and assess students' understanding and efforts.
-After a few years of running the Environmental Practicum course at the Department of Environmental Sciences and Policy the need for introduction of new teaching strategies to insure better experiential learning was realized.
+It is a challenging task for a professor to ensure successful practice-based learning and assess students' understanding and efforts.
+After a few years of running the Environmental Practicum course at the Department of Environmental Sciences and Policy the need for introduction of new teaching strategies to ensure better experiential learning was realized.

-Diversity of inviting organizations, individual schedules and variety of assigned tasks may complicate evaluation of student’s progress.
+The diversity of inviting organizations, individual schedules, and variety of assigned tasks may complicate evaluation of student’s progress.
 To ensure notable development in student’s understanding of research field, problem-solving skills, and critical thinking, more reflective and innovative learning strategies should be introduced to the course.
 Meaningful reflection on experience is the key aspect of successful practice-based learning.
 High quality reflection is crucial, yet it remains difficult to apply in practice.

 Thus, the goal of this project, supported by the CEU Teaching Development Grant, is to identify and introduce into the Environmental Practicum course innovative strategies of reflective learning, particularly guided reflection, to ensure successful and meaningful experiential learning and its adaptation to the postgraduate academic program.